 Surveys conducted interviewing vet students and graduates in Australia showed that females decide to build a career in the veterinary medicine profession mostly because of the love of animals, the portrayed image of veterinarians on the social networks, their interest as a child in all living things and the scientific study of disease.
 On the other hand, a male veterinary practitioner becomes one as a result of the financial attractiveness of the profession and the desire to be independent of supervision by owning a private practice.

 Female veterinarians generally choose to work in a private practice having companion animals as target species.
 Veterinary doctors treating and working with farm animals consist of more than 80% males.

 Almost 50% of female graduates and 40% of male graduates continue their careers working in a small animals clinic.
 The percentage of new female doctors starting to work with large animals is only 4%, while 13% of men take the same step in life.

-Difference in revenues – Male Veterinarian vs Female Veterinarian
+The Difference in Revenues – Male Veterinarian vs Female Veterinarian

 Probably like in most of the professions, there is a significant difference between the salaries of male vs. female veterinarians.
 According to the BLS (Bureau of Labor Statistics) of the US, women veterinarians have annual earnings of approximately 72.000 $ and men earn around 84.000 $.
-That’s a 16.5 percent wage gap between genders in the US.
-The same gap in Australia is 15 %.
+That’s a 16.5% wage gap between genders in the US.
+The same gap in Australia is 15%.

-Along with the profession becoming female-dominant, because of the lower salaries of women veterinarians, a drop of income for the male veterinarians is soon expected.
+Along with the profession becoming female-dominant, because of the lower salaries of women veterinarians, a drop in income for the male veterinarians is soon expected.

 Project dedicated to support and help to improve Veterinary Medicine.
 Sharing information and raising discussions in the veterinary community.